airyhq/airy/README.md

 $ ./scripts/bootstrap.sh
 ```

-The Airy Core Platform requires [Vagrant](https://www.vagrantup.com/downloads) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+The bootstrap installation requires [Vagrant](https://www.vagrantup.com/downloads) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 If they are not found, the script will attempt to install them for you.
 Check out our [user guide](/docs/user-guide.md) for detailed information.

 ## Design principles of the Airy Core Platform